FlyingOranger/FlyingOranger/README.md

 # FlyingOranger
 ![](https://avatars3.githubusercontent.com/u/19192544?v=3&s=200)

-An awesome desktop notification system for reddit.
+Flying Oranger is a desktop notification system that checks your reddit account for new messages and flies an orange envelope across your screen when important things happen.
 Fully customizable.

 [Demo Video](https://www.youtube.com/watch?v=dJA7WzcGM9I)
 # Downloads